nuuuwan/lk_parliament_docs/tests/data/en.md

     3. Upon obtaining approval of the Cabinet of Ministers under subsection (2), the fiscal strategy statement shall be announced by the Minister of Finance at Parliament on or before thirtieth day of June of each year.
 Annual budget   for the next year   shall be prepared based on such fiscal strategy statement.
 The fiscal strategy statement shall be published on the official website of the Ministry of the Minister of Finance upon the announcement made by the Minister of Finance.

     4. The purpose of the fiscal strategy statement shall be to –
-        - ( a ) provide the Parliament and the public with a formal statement of the Government’s fiscal strategy before the annual budget is prepared;
+        a. provide the Parliament and the public with a formal statement of the Government’s fiscal strategy before the annual budget is prepared;

-        - (b ) provide strategic guidance for the upcoming annual budget;
+        b. provide strategic guidance for the upcoming annual budget;

-        - ( c ) establish the basis upon which fiscal performance shall be evaluated objectively;
+        c. establish the basis upon which fiscal performance shall be evaluated objectively;

-        - ( d ) strengthen Parliamentary oversight of performance against the Government’s fiscal strategy; and
+        d. strengthen Parliamentary oversight of performance against the Government’s fiscal strategy; and

-        - ( e ) enhance fiscal transparency and accountability.
+        e. enhance fiscal transparency and accountability.

     5. The fiscal strategy statement shall, at a minimum –
-        - ( a ) specify the Government’s fiscal targets and the policies being implemented to ensure achievement of such targets;
+        a. specify the Government’s fiscal targets and the policies being implemented to ensure achievement of such targets;

-        - ( b ) include proposed timeframe for the reduction of public debt to a sustainable level;
+        b. include proposed timeframe for the reduction of public debt to a sustainable level;

-        - ( c ) explain how the Government’s fiscal targets and policies are consistent with the objectives of responsible fiscal management;
+        c. explain how the Government’s fiscal targets and policies are consistent with the objectives of responsible fiscal management;

-        - ( d ) include the medium-term fiscal framework specified in section 12;
+        d. include the medium-term fiscal framework specified in section 12;

-        - ( e ) provide an assessment of performance against the fiscal strategy, including –
+        e. provide an assessment of performance against the fiscal strategy, including –

-        - (i) an assessment of compliance with the fiscal targets for the preceding financial year, including an explanation of any non- compliance with such targets;
+        i. an assessment of compliance with the fiscal targets for the preceding financial year, including an explanation of any non- compliance with such targets;
             - (ii) an assessment of expected compliance with the fiscal targets for the current financial year;
             - (iii) an assessment of expected compliance with the fiscal targets for the next financial year and the four succeeding years; and
             - (iv) an assessment of risks of non-compliance with the fiscal targets for the current financial year and the next financial year;

-        - ( f ) specify the main sources of fiscal risks against to the attainment of the objectives specified in section 10 and the estimate of the fiscal impact of such fiscal risks; and
+        f. specify the main sources of fiscal risks against to the attainment of the objectives specified in section 10 and the estimate of the fiscal impact of such fiscal risks; and

-        - ( g ) disclose the macroeconomic impact of fiscal decisions taken over the past three years.
+        g. disclose the macroeconomic impact of fiscal decisions taken over the past three years.

 12. **Medium-term fiscal framework** -
     1. The Minister of Finance shall ensure preparation of a medium-term fiscal framework for the upcoming financial year and for the four succeeding financial years which shall be approved and published within the fiscal strategy statement referred to in section 11.

     2. The medium-term fiscal framework shall include, at a minimum -
-        - ( a ) a primary balance target consistent with the debt reduction objectives   of the Government expressed as a percentage of the forecast nominal gross domestic product;
+        a. a primary balance target consistent with the debt reduction objectives   of the Government expressed as a percentage of the forecast nominal gross domestic product;

-        - ( b ) a primary expenditure ceiling of the Government expressed in Sri Lankan rupees calculated under section 15; and
+        b. a primary expenditure ceiling of the Government expressed in Sri Lankan rupees calculated under section 15; and

-        - ( c ) the fiscal aggregate projections and supplementary targets of the Government for the rolling five-years horizon, together with the economic and other assumptions used to prepare these projections.
+        c. the fiscal aggregate projections and supplementary targets of the Government for the rolling five-years horizon, together with the economic and other assumptions used to prepare these projections.

     3. For the purpose of achieving a sustainable level of public debt, the medium-term fiscal framework shall determine an annual primary balance target as specified in section 14, and a primary expenditure ceiling within the limit as specified in section 15.